TimSYQQX/slideextractor/README.md

 # slideextractor
 A simple tool to convert video to slides.
-Only works when there is not other moving objects in the video other than slides.
+Only works when there is no other moving objects in the video other than slides.
 More features may be added in the future.

 ## Dependency
 python3